 The Schedule of Investment Portfolio of each of the Funds is as at August 31, 2024.
-The Statement of Financial Position is as at August 31, 2024.
-The Statement of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statement of Cash Flows are for the period ended August 31, 2024.
+The Statements of Financial Position are as at August 31, 2024 and 2023.
+The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statements of Cash Flows are for the years ended August 31, 2024 and 2023, except for Funds or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to August 31, 2024 or 2023.